ZjGaothu/OpenAnnotateR/README.md

 ### Install OpenAnnotateR via devtools

-OpenAnnotateR is available on github here and can be installed via `devtools`, make sure you have installed `deltools` fist
+OpenAnnotateR is available on github here and can be installed via `devtools`, make sure you have installed `devtools` fist
 ```R
 devtools::install_github("ZjGaothu/OpenAnnotateR")
 ```